Australia & New Zealand22 days

 Depart early this morning to see the breathtaking scenery of Milford Sound.
 The journey takes you through the Five Rivers farming region, around the shores of Lake Te Anau and into Fjordland National Park.
 After climbing to the Homer Saddle and driving through the Homer Tunnel, follow the beautiful Cleddau River into Milford Sound.
 You’ll cruise around the Sound, which was created during the Ice Age.
 The fjord knifes out into the sea, between native forests and sheer cliff faces.
 This is some of the most memorable scenery in the world, and the view of the mile-high Mitre Peak is truly unforgettable.

 Get your thrills in Queenstown, whether winetasting or bungee-jumping

 Spend the morning as you’d like before embarking on a sightseeing tour of the Queenstown region.
 You’ll visit the Gibbston Valley vineyard for an included tasting in this famed wine region.
 Continue on to historic Arrowtown, a small settlement that was once the center of New Zealand’s gold rush days.
 Finally, you’ll witness the rushing Kawarau River from the Kawarau Bridge, the birthplace of bungy jumping.

 Rotorua1 night - hotel info

 Explore Auckland from the Tasman Sea to the Pacific Ocean

-Travel to the city of Auckland, where you’ll join a local guide for an afternoon sightseeing tour of the City of Sails, built upon two natural harbors, the Waitemata and the Manukau.
+Travel to the city of Auckland for an afternoon sightseeing tour.
+Known as the City of Sails, Auclkand was built upon two natural harbors, the Waitemata and the Manukau.
 You’ll have the opportunity to behold the cityscape from atop the harbor bridge.

 Cruise to the island of “descending waters” in Hauraki Gulf